 The terms business mentor and business coach are frequently used interchangeably.

-But, at the Top management level, ie Business Owners or CEO level, Business Mentoring is clearly distinguishable from Business Coaching.
+But, at the Top management level, ie Business Owners or CEO level, a Business Mentor is clearly distinguishable from a Business Coach.

 This post has been specifically designed to address the difference between the two.